Fannie Lou Hamer: Freedom Democratic Party and Congressional run

 Hamer became a plantation timekeeper, a position that made her the point person who had to communicate with both the white land owners and the black sharecroppers, which helped her practice communicating to different kinds of people.
-After she got involved in the Civil Rights Movement in the early 1960s, Hamer's oratorical skills quickly became apparent; leading activists were amazed at how she did not write her speeches but delivered them from memory.
-The Reverend Edwin King said of Hamer, "She was an extraordinarily good cook of down-home foods...she liked to mix, to make whatever she was feeding people at midnight after they would come home from jail or somewhere else, to fix the perfect spices or recipe for her guest,...after she became the orator, she began picking and choosing the spicy parts she’d put in her speeches.
+After she got involved in the Civil Rights Movement in the early 1960s, Hamer's oratorical skills quickly became apparent.
+Leading activists were amazed at how she did not write her speeches but delivered them from memory.

+The Reverend Edwin King said of Hamer, "She was an extraordinarily good cook of down-home foods...she liked to mix, to make whatever she was feeding people at midnight after they would come home from jail or somewhere else, to fix the perfect spices or recipe for her guest...after she became the orator, she began picking and choosing the spicy parts she'd put in her speeches.
 She was always doing the best she had with whatever she had.
 The food, or words, or voice or song—choosing among it what was needed to persuade or to comfort or to please."

-When traveling to different speaking engagements, Hamer not only made speeches, but also sang, often with the Freedom Singers.
+At speaking engagements, Hamer made speeches and also sang, often with the Freedom Singers.
 Charles Neblitt, one of its members, said of Hamer, "We'd let her sing all the songs we did that she knew.
 She put her whole self into her singing, adding a power to the group...When somebody puts their inner self into a song, it moves people.
 Her singing showed the kind of dedication that she had—the struggle and the pain, the frustration and the hope...
 Her life would be in that song."

-Hamer's "southern black vernacular", indicative of the denial of blacks', particularly black Southerners', access to standard American English captures the feelings and experiences of black Southerners despite of that lack of access.
-According to Davis Houck and Maegan Parker Brooks in The Speeches of Fannie Lou Hamer, "the designation 'black' acknowledges aspects of Hamer’s racialized experience that influenced her speech.
-When describing Hamer’s discourse, moreover, we find the term 'vernacular' more precise than either 'dialect' or 'language' because the etymology of 'vernacular'—taken from the Latin vernaculus and verna—evokes a sense of being both 'native to a region' and 'subservient to something else.'
+Hamer's "Southern black vernacular", indicative of the denial of blacks', particularly black Southerners', access to standard American English, captures the feelings and experiences of black Southerners.
+According to Davis W. Houck and Maegan Parker Brooks in The Speeches of Fannie Lou Hamer, "the designation 'black' acknowledges aspects of Hamer's racialized experience that influenced her speech.
+When describing Hamer's discourse, we find the term 'vernacular' more precise than either 'dialect' or 'language' because the etymology of 'vernacular'—taken from the Latin vernaculus and verna—evokes a sense of being both 'native to a region' and 'subservient to something else.'
 In this respect, 'vernacular' echoes the particularity indicated by the regional distinction, as it simultaneously represents the relationship of power and domination that Hamer challenged through her words."